lshzhang/gDriveUpload/README.md

 8. Authorize the app by Reviewing Permissions and allowing this script to modify your google drive.
 (If you see a "BACK TO SAFETY" button you should click "Advanced", then the link that says "unsafe")
 9. The Webapp will show "Deployment ID", "Web app", "URL".
 Copy that URL link, or click to view the form. (you can always find this link again by going to "Deploy" -> "Manage deployment")

-# The following contents are from original copy:
+# The following contents are from original Michael Kofron copy:
 https://github.com/michaelkofron/DriveRequest

 # Example